stared/jekyll-blog-pre-2022/_posts/2017/2017-01-06-king-man-woman-queen-why.markdown

 is exactly a relative occurrence of a word within different contexts.

 Bear in mind that when we want to look at common aspects of a word it is more natural to average two vectors rather than take their sum.
-While people use it interchangeably, it only words because cosine distance ignores the absolute vector length.
+While people use it interchangeably, it only works because cosine distance ignores the absolute vector length.
 So, for a gender neutral pronoun use $$ (\vec{v}_{she} + \vec{v}_{he})/2 $$ rather than their sum.

 Just looking at the word co-locations can give interesting results, look at these artistic projects - [Word Spectrum](http://www.chrisharrison.net/index.php/Visualizations/WordSpectrum) and [Word Associations](http://www.chrisharrison.net/index.php/Visualizations/WordAssociations) from Visualizing Google's Bi-Gram Data by [Chris Harrison](http://www.chrisharrison.net/).